Chia-Hsuan-Lee/DST-as-Prompting/README.md

 }
 ```

-Please contact Chia-Hsuan Lee (chiahlee[at]uw.edu) for questions and suggestions.
+Please contact Chia-Hsuan Lee (chiahsuan.li[at]gmail.com) for questions and suggestions.